 Grew was a doctor by profession, receiving his degree from the university of Leiden in 1671.
 He was the son of a nonconformist and supporter of parliament, who was briefly imprisoned while his son gave lectures to the Royal Society and dedicated his books to the King.
 Nehemiah had little of his father’s political inclination, although he inherited some of the latter’s nonconformist religious views.
 He practiced medicine in London where he met John Wilkins (1614-1672), one of the founders of the Royal Society, who was likely attracted by the younger man’s opinions.
 Wilkins was impressed and he recommended Grew to the Royal Society for membership.
 Grew later served as secretary to the society, along with Robert Hooke (1635-1703), the infamous virtuoso and inventor.
 Like Hooke, Grew utilized the microscope for his investigations into plant anatomy.
 Along with Marcello Malphigi, Grew is remembered for establishing the observational basis for botany for the next 100 years.

 As Grew acknowledged, Wilkins’ encouragement was crucial to his work, both intellectually and financially.
 Having been made a member under Wilkins’ influence, he was engaged by the Royal Society at 50 pounds a year to research plant anatomy.
-But getting actually paid another matter and Grew had to plead with the society to receive what he was due.
+But getting actually paid was another matter and Grew had to plead with the society to receive what he was due.
 In his later life he practiced medicine in London and Coventry.
 Throughout the 1670’s Grew wrote short pamphlets on botany (often in Latin) and in 1680 translated and compiled them together under the title The Anatomy of Plants.
 He published a number of minor essays in the Transactions of the Royal Society, for example, “The description of an…Hummingbird” and “Some observations touching the Nature of Snow.”
 In 1681 he published The comparative anatomy of stomachs and guts, packed full of curious observations.
 1683 saw the publication of New Experiments and useful observations concerning sea water made Fresh and in 1697 his Treatise of the nature and Use of Purging Salt contained in Epsom and such other waters.
 In his last work, Cosmologia Sacra (1701), Grew turned to philosophy and theology in order to demonstrate “the Truth and Excellency of the Bible.”

 In many ways a contemporary review best sums up the significance of Grew’s scientific work, since much of that significance is obscure today: